Harshi2831/Harshirepo/README.md

-# Step 2: Databricks Activity (Incremental/Delta Processing)
+# Step 2: Databricks Activity:
 # 2.1.
 Set Up Databricks
 Incremental and delta processing in Databricks allows for the processing of data in a way that is more efficient and cost-effective than repeated batch jobs.